 Long-term follow-up in childhood cancer

-End of treatment
+The end of treatment

 Long-term follow-up clinics at the centres where children receive treatment are part of Children's Cancer Services in New Zealand.

-At some time over the following two to four years, the oncologist will discuss transfer into the Late Effects Assessment Programme (LEAP).
-One of the reasons for long-term follow-up is continued monitoring for late effects of cancer treatment.
+At some time over the next 2 to 4 years, the cancer doctor will discuss transferring your child into the Late Effects Assessment Programme (LEAP).
+The reason for this is to keep monitoring your child for any late effects of cancer treatment.

-Late Effects Assessment Programme (LEAP)
+The Late Effects Assessment Programme (LEAP)